lucasdiamantaras/lucasdiamantaras/README.md

 👋 Hi there, I'm Lucas!
 🌎 Based in Florianópolis, Brazil, I'm passionate about transforming data into insights.
 With a background in Purchasing Analysis and a pivot to Data Analysis, I've dedicated myself to mastering the art of data storytelling.
-Currently I'm undergraduate studant in Data Science, seeking new learning and development opportunities.
+Currently I'm an undergraduate studant in Data Science, seeking new learning and development opportunities.

 🔍 What I Do: